awslabs/amazon-kinesis-archiver/README.md

 which will prompt for AWS Region, Stream Name, and the required read and write IOPS.
 You should set the Write IOPS to Kinesis Open Shard Count * 1000 to ensure that the Stream compressor doesn't fall behind the 'head' of the Stream.

+## Deploying

+To deploy this functionality to AWS Lambda, create a new Lambda function using the [KinesisStreamCompressor-1.0.0.zip](dist/KinesisStreamCompressor-1.0.0.zip].
+Then, create a new Event Source Mapping for your function that references the desired Kinesis Stream to be archived.
+Please keep in mind that a single Lambda deployment can handle processing multiple Kinesis Streams, so you can create multiple event sources for a single function.

 ## Testing

 You can test the module with ```test.js``` which allows you type in a dummy Kinesis Record Set and then allows running with ```node test```.